ghcjs/ghcjs/README.markdown

 And some JavaScript-specific features:

- * new JavaScriptFFI extension, with convenient import pattens, asynchronous FFI and a JSRef FFI type,
+ * New JavaScriptFFI extension, with convenient import pattens, asynchronous FFI and a JSRef FFI type
- * synchronous and asynchronous threads.
+ * Synchronous and asynchronous threads

 Installation
 ============